radovan-novakovity/Calculator/README.md

 - Supports integer-based calculations for the four basic operations (add, subtract, multiply, divide)
 - Backspace/delete functionality to correct input
 - Clear memory (reset) button
-- Responsive layout mimicking iOS calculator UI
+- Layout replicates the iOS calculator design using CSS Flexbox

 ## Takeaway from the project:
 - How to structure a simple web component (calculator) with semantic markup and styles